csswizardry/inuit.css/_posts/2012-12-10-building-grid-systems-with-inuit-css.md

 You should never apply any styling _whatsoever_ to a grid item; they are for structural purposes **only**.
-Furthermore, you should never, _ever_, **ever** apply new box-model rules to a grid item under any circumstances, be it inuit.css or something else.
+Furthermore, you should never, _ever_, **ever** apply new box-model rules to a grid item under any circumstances, be it inuitcss or something else.

 ## Final word

-So, hopefully that explains a little more about what you can do with inuit.css’ grid system, and how you should go about doing it.
+So, hopefully that explains a little more about what you can do with inuitcss’ grid system, and how you should go about doing it.
 If I missed anything out, or you’d like to know something more, please do [let me know](http://twitter.com/inuitcss) and I’ll update the article.